Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

    Each time the target casts a spell will trigger a wild surge with unpredictable results.

 The Wild Mage additions are also available to the Chaos Sorcerer.
-However, "Nahal's Reckless Dweomer" is replaced by "Chaotic Weave" and "Chaos Shield" is called "Chaos Mastery".
+However, "Nahal's Reckless Dweomer" is replaced by "Chaotic Weave".

 2. Recreate spell selection lists (requires main component)